Cyber Forensics

 Forensic Data Carving using Foremost

-Foremost is a program that is used to carve data from disk image files, it is an extremely useful tool and very easy to use.
+Foremost carves data from disk image files; it serves as an extremely useful tool and is very easy to use.

-For the purpose of this article we have used an Ubuntu disk image file and the process has been repeated twice.
+For the purpose of this article, we used an Ubuntu disk image file, and we repeated the process twice.
 The purpose of doing so was to see if Foremost can carve data out of incomplete disk images as well.
 We have used Kali Linux but if you want you can install Foremost on pretty much any distro of Linux.

 Here’s how it was done: